Giants of the Earth Heritage Center

-The Giants of the Earth Heritage Center is a non-profit historical society located in Spring Grove, Minnesota, the state's first Norwegian settlement.
-Established in 2009, the center's mission is to honor, preserve, and interpret the history and heritage of the people from Spring Grove's Norwegian Ridge in southeastern Minnesota.
+The Giants of the Earth Heritage Center is a non-profit historical society located in Spring Grove, Minnesota.
+Established in 2009, it is the state's first Norwegian settlement.
+The center's mission is to honor, preserve, and interpret the history and heritage of the people from Spring Grove's Norwegian Ridge in southeastern Minnesota.

 Programs and services

 The center offers a variety of programs and services, including: